Frequently Asked Questions

 PacificSource

-Most clients with eligible plans pay $0.
-Coverage depends on your specific insurance plan and benefits, but we verify benefits before getting started.
+Most clients with eligible plans pay $0 out of pocket.
+Coverage depends on your specific insurance plan and benefits.
+Benefit verification is provided as a courtesy to you prior to your initial consultation.

 -